envytools/envytools/docs/hw/memory/g80-vram.rst

 - the block index [ie. bits 8-31 of linear VRAM address]
 - partition cycle selected [short or long]
-- linear or tiled mode - linear is used when storage type is LINEAR, tiled for all other storage types
+- pitch or blocklinear mode - pitch is used when storage type is PITCH, blocklinear for all other storage types
 - partition count in the system [as selected by PBUS HWUNITS register]

 The outputs of this process are: